Last Update: June 2014

 LOGISTICS - HOTEL, TRAVEL, AND MEALS

 HotelThe Program is responsible for making hotel arrangements (single non-smoking rooms) for the evaluation team, as needed.
 If lodging needs of the team members are unknown, it is best to make a total of five room reservations and then cancel them as appropriate.
+Provide the confirmation numbers to AVMA staff once ready.

 Hotel, travel, and meal logistics are due by the deadline date on your cover letter.

 SITE VISIT AGENDAA tentative site visit agenda is enclosed.
 If changes to the agenda are needed, call AVMA staff for approval.
-A final agenda is due approximately two weeks before the site visit that includes participant names, meeting room locations, and any other unique aspects of the site visit.
+A final agenda is due approximately three weeks before the site visit that includes participant names, meeting room locations, and any other unique aspects of the site visit.

 The program director serves as the primary host for the site team and is required to be present for the entire visit, unless otherwise indicated by the site team chair.